 The KPMG Women's PGA Championship, formerly known as the LPGA Championship, has become an even higher-profile major championship now that the LPGA and PGA of America have combined forces to put on this one of five LPGA majors.

 Now we look forward to future Women's PGA Championship sites for coming years.
-The PGA of America has already announced the PGA Championship venues through 2023, and we take a look at potential future PGA Championship sites through 2030, now knowing that the PGA Championship will be played in May starting in 2019 at Bethpage Black on Long Island.
+The PGA of America has already announced the Women's PGA Championship venues through 2020 (and 2023), and we take a look at potential future Women's PGA Championship sites through 2025.

 Future Women's PGA Championship sites